You are what you “eat” is a saying that is quite popular and very true. This article discusses 3 Thrilling Nutrition Choices

 When you eat saturated fat, your liver turns it into saturated fat on your body, which can raise your cholesterol.

-~ A variety of fruits and vegetables
+A variety of fruits and vegetables is good to diversify your metabolism intake.

 Choosing vegetables and fruit for your healthy diet is an important part of living a healthy lifestyle.
 Listed below are a few vegetables and fruits to choose from.

-Carrots –
+Carrots

-carrots are a root vegetable and are part of the parsley family.
+They are a root vegetable and are part of the parsley family.
 They are a good source of fiber, vitamin A and C, potassium, folic acid, niacin and beta-carotene.
 Carrots are one of the richest sources of beta-carotene.

-Lots of fruits and veggies need to be eaten everyday to stay healthy and fit.
+Lots of fruits and veggies need to be eaten every day to stay healthy and fit.
 Not only do they give your body the vitamins and nutrients it needs, but they also fill you up with minimal calories.

 For example, a cup of broccoli has only 33 calories, while a glass of apple juice has 130 calories.